 27.16.1 Overview

-Only an HE STA operating at 20 MHz only may operate on any 20 MHz channel including non-primary 20 MHz channels.
+Only a 20MHz-only HE STA may operate on a non-primary 20 MHz channel.
 The procedure for the STA to operate on non-primary 20 MHz channel is described in this subclause.
-The operation on non-primary 20 MHz channel is optional for HE STAs.
+The operation on non-primary 20 MHz channel is optional for HE non-AP STAs and HE APs.

 A STA shall set the Non-Primary Channel Operation field in HE capability to 1 if dot11NonPrimaryChannelOptionallyImplemented is set to true.